What To Do In Tarifa, Spain? Complete Travel Guide

 Tarifa has a Mediterranean climate with warm summers and mild winters.
 The average temperature throughout the year varies from 15°C in January to 25°C in August.

-What is the best time to visit Tarifa, Spain?
+What is the best time to visit Tarifa?

 Practice watersports in Tarifa – kitesurfing, windsurfing, surfing, etc.

-In the case of Tarifa, we cannot start our “what to do in Tarifa” list with anything else than practicing watersports.
-As you already know, due to strong and constant winds It is one of the world’s most popular destinations for water sports.
+In the case of Tarifa, we cannot start our “Things to do in Tarifa, Spain” list with anything else than practicing watersports.
+As you already know, due to strong and constant winds this town is one of the world’s most popular destinations for water sports enthusiasts.
 All year round, thousands of people are heading to Tarifa to learn or practice kitesurfing, windsurfing, surfing, scuba diving, etc. But remember that it is officially forbidden at some spots to kite in summer (15.06-15.09).
-If you want to learn more about kitesurfing spots in and around Tarifa check this website.
+If you want to learn more about kitesurfing spots in and around Tarifa check out wakeupstoked.com website.

 If you’re a beginner you can choose one of the dozens of schools in the area (remember to always choose a licensed one), and sign up for lessons.
 You can take private lessons, semi-private with 2 or 3 students however group ones with 3+ students are available as well.
 Don’t worry about the equipment – the school will provide it.
 If you already know how to kite or surf, you can easily rent or buy the equipment in one of the schools or shops.